Kaneryaa/devops-networking/README.md

 - WAN (Wide Area Network): Spans a large geographic area, often connecting multiple LANs across cities or countries.
 **Firewalls and Security Devices:**

 - Firewalls control the incoming and outgoing network traffic based on an applied rule set.
-They are a critical component for network security.
+They are a critical component of network security.
 **DNS (Domain Name System):**

 - DNS translates human-readable domain names (like www.example.com) into IP addresses that machines can understand.